danieldupriest/beachat/README.md

 1. Copy `/server/.env.sample` to `/server/.env` and update with the desired port.
 2. Inside the `/server` directory, run `npm i`
+3. If you wish to clear the database, remove `/server/database.db` and inside the `/server` directory, run `npm run init`

 ## Building the client
 Note: If building with Node v17+, there is a bug which requires using the legacy openssl provider.